wp-plugins/unified-logging/Readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The Unified Logging WordPress plugin enables php logging information to be sent to Unified Logging.
+The Unified Logging WordPress plugin enables php logging information to be sent to Unified Logging

 == Description ==

+Unified Logging is Logging as a Service (LaaS).
 This plugin taps into php logging and sends the logging information to Unified Logging (http://www.unifiedlogging.com) so you can be notified if something goes wrong and then can review the messages.

 To signup for a free account go to https://portal.unifiedlogging.com/signup/